BorislavRaynov/car-market-react/README.md

     npm install
     npm run dev
 --
-3: Navigate to server folder and start the server by runing the following command in terminal:
+3: Navigate to server folder and start the server by running the following command in terminal:
 --
     node server
 --